raphaelbabilonia/Chess-Tournament-Manager/CONTRIBUTING.md

 -  Write tests for all new features and bug fixes
 -  Maintain or improve test coverage
 -  Tests should be independent and repeatable
--  Follow the existing test structure
+-  Follow the existing test structure in the `tests` directory
+-  Include both unit tests and integration tests where appropriate

 Run tests with: